miladra/eurovision-song-contest/README.md

 - **I have left open the Pull Requests from branches for simplicity**
 ### Future improvements
 * Upgrade to Java 16
-* Add Integration tests with continerized database, Architecture tests, End to END tests
+* Add Integration tests with continerized database, Architecture tests, End to End tests
 * Add a security layer such as JWT
 * Consider concurrency topics. adding versioning to handle optimistic locking
 * Create deployment pipelines to build and deploy the artifact into different environments